-Anyone who prepares a return for a fee must sign the return as a paid preparer and enter his or her Social Security Number.
+Anyone who prepares a return for a fee must sign the return as a paid preparer and enter his or her Social Security Number or PTIN.
+See Finance Memorandum 00-1 included with these materials.
 Include the company or corporation name and Employer Identification Number, if applicable.